mw742/Gaussian_input_file_generate_kit/README.md

-4. comfile_write.py
+4. Cyclohexyl_comfile_write.py

-A script to generate Maestro running file .com file for cyclohexyl, which require more complicated structure read and write.
+A script to generate Maestro running confomational searching file .com file for cyclohexyl, which require more complicated structure read and write.

-5. logfile_read.py
+5. Maestro_logfile_read.py

 A script to read Maestro conformational searching output .log file.